taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

   }));
 ```

-The benchmark run will now run the benchmark the March 2019 versions against the July 2021 versions of both `Dapper` and `System.Data.SqlClient`.
+The benchmark will now compare the March 2019 versions against the July 2021 versions of both `Dapper` and `System.Data.SqlClient`.

 ![Benchmark comparing multiple packages](./comparing-multiple-packages.png)